JetpackDuba/Gitnuro/README.md

 > Does it support Git credentials manager (aka manager-core)?

-> Yes but it requires specifying the full path of the binary in your `.gitconfig`.
+Yes, but it requires specifying the full path of the binary in your `.gitconfig`.

 Example for linux: